bezzantsam/NASA-PhotoGenerator/README.md

 # NASA-PhotoGenerator
-Generates photo of the day from NASA or random past photos
+Generates photo of the day from NASA or randomized previous NASA photos of the day.